Maria Eugenia Echenique, “The Emancipation of Women” (1876)

 Sinha fills the void left by scholars of Indian nationalism by demonstrating the intrinsic connection between feminism and nationalism in India and its complexities.
 By incorporating feminism into the history of Indian nationalism, Sinha highlights the differences between nationalist movements from the mid-nineteenth century onward.

-Turshen, Meredith, “Algerian Women in the Liberation Struggle and the Civil War: From Active Participants to Passive Victims?”
+Turshen, Meredeth, “Algerian Women in the Liberation Struggle and the Civil War: From Active Participants to Passive Victims?”
 Social Research 69, 3 (2002).

 In this article, Turshen explores and compares the complicated fates of Algerian women who participated in the War for Independence in the 1950s and the Algerian Civil War in 1991.
 Turshen compares and contrasts women’s identity and agency during these two violent periods in Algerian history, illuminating how opportunities for decolonization brought both liberation and oppression for Algerian women.